Rezi/svelte-gestures/README.md

 ##### New in svelte-gestures 1.5:

-- New `composedGesture` lets you combine gestures together.
-You can even use it to maintain scrolling behavior on elements with `pan` or `shapeGesture` (see example bellow)
+- New `composedGesture` lets you combine gestures.
+You can even use it to maintain scrolling behavior on elements with `pan` or `shapeGesture` (see example below)
-- New `shapeGesture` let you define shape/s to be recognized.
+- New `shapeGesture` lets you define shape/s to be recognized.
 Just define shapes by coordinates.
 - Bugfixes

 ## installation